 Factories and warehouses can be dangerous places and accidents can happen for a variety of reasons.
-If you’ve been injured in the workplace through no fault of your own, our specialist factory accident claim
+If you’ve been injured in the workplace through no fault of your own, our specialist lawyers can help you make a factory accident claim.

 Our work injury lawyers understand that having an accident at work can make a lot of things complicated.
 Your income may be in jeopardy and it can be a scary time.
 Severe injuries can be the biggest source of injuries in the factory workplace.
 We’re here to help, and offer you a no-obligation quote to assist you towards your recovery and claim.

 There’s no single definition for a factory site accident.
 It often refers to a situation where you are injured at a factory site and your employer did or failed to do, something.
 This might be referred to as an “employer’s liability claim.”
 If your employer is legally responsible and your injuries resulted from the accident, then you will likely be successful in your claim.
 It is your employer’s responsibility to keep the workplace clean and tidy, to provide you with suitable tools and protective equipment to enable you to do your job safely and to ensure you are fully trained to safely perform any tasks you are asked to do.
 The most common injury is handling and lifting and often occurs quickly.